 His Honour also served as a member of the Faculty Board of the Law School, Monash University for almost 10 years.

 Adult Parole Board Chief Administrative Officer

-Rachael Bolton is the Chief Administrative Officer of the Board.
+Rachael Bolton is the Chief Administrative Officer of the Adult Parole Board.

-Ms Bolton is an experienced leader who has worked in a variety of leadership roles within State and Commonwealth government departments.
-Ms Bolton has extensive experience in building and strengthening teams, stakeholder engagement and proactively developing stakeholder relationships, and driving continuous improvement through innovation.
+Rachael is an experienced leader who has worked in a variety of leadership roles within State and Commonwealth government departments.
+She has extensive experience in building and strengthening teams, stakeholder engagement and proactively developing stakeholder relationships, and driving continuous improvement through innovation.

-Ms Bolton holds a Master of Business Administration (MBA) from the University of Canberra, a double degree in Arts and Economics from the Australian National University, as well as a Graduate Diploma in Human Rights Law from The University of Melbourne.
+Rachael holds a Graduate Diploma in Human Rights Law from the University of Melbourne, a Master of Business Administration (MBA) from the University of Canberra, and a double degree in Arts and Economics from the Australian National University.